Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Adults should take anecdotal notes about student answers to questions around their thought processes in completing the activities.
 These can be used to make determinations about what students know.

-- Student accuracy in identifying letters, sounds, and answering questions about texts at the centers should be noted.
+- Student accuracy in identifying letters and sounds, and answering questions about texts at the centers, should be noted.

 Review and closing(10 minutes)